MonikaSData/Pewlett-Hackard-Analysis/README.md

     - 7 different job roles (titles) will be impacted
  2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
     - Yes, there are plenty of current employees that would qualify to retire and mentor new employees.
     - However; the number of current employees that would qualify under the current criteria for the mentorship program is far too few (1549).
-The program criteria should either be expanded or the company has to ensure that will have robust hiring strategy to fill in the gaps.
+The program criteria should either be expanded or the company has to ensure that it will have robust hiring strategy to fill in the gaps.

  **Recommendations: create two additional queries or tables to get more insight**